rupafn/DS-Porfolio/README.md

 1. Heart failure dataset: Exploratory Data Analysis and heart failure prediction
 2. Maternal-Health-Risk: Exploratory Data Analysis with PCA visualization with Python Plotly and health risk prediction
+3. Facebook-status-clustering: Cluster facebook status from Pycaret dataset using KMeans.
+Used Plotly to visualize the clusters